Displaying 85 total results.

 This book was put together to help service members and their loved ones to recognize the critical nature of suicidal ideation, how to recognize the warning signs of suicide, what to do if you or someone you love is displaying those warning signs, and where to get help.

-Suicide prevention training tip card - U.S. Department of Defense, U.S. Army, Army Public Health Center (DoD)
+Suicide prevention training tip card - U.S. Army, Army Public Health Center (USA, APHC)

 This tip card includes possible reactions, emotions, and conditions that can lead to suicide or suicide attempts.
-It includes information on warning signs that may indicate that a soldier is suicidal and factors that raise the risk of an individual's being suicidal.
+It includes information on warning signs that may indicate that a soldier is suicidal and factors that raise the risk of the individual's becoming suicidal.

 TRICARE - US Gender & Disaster Resilience Alliance